My list of the top 18 things to bring to a baseball or softball tournament

 You’re definitely going to want to take a lot of pictures of your little baller, so make sure to bring a camera with some memory cards.
 Amazon has a great Canon Rebel bundle that includes everything you need to get set up like a pro at the games.

 You don’t want to get stuck with a dead phone battery, especially if you are using your phone to take all of your pictures.
-I LOVE this SunJack Solar Charger which can be charged outside at the game, and it gets really good reviews.
-SunJack also makes a low-profile phone charger that can be charged ahead of time and easily carried in your pocket or purse.
-I like to carry a small portable charger in my purse because my phone always runs out of charge when I take pictures.
+I LOVE this Solar Charger which can be charged outside at the game, and it gets really good reviews.
+I also like to carry a small portable charger in my purse because my phone always runs out of charge when I take pictures.

 You’ll be sorry if you don’t bring some stuff to munch on at the games.
 And, the snack bar could make you go broke and doesn’t always have the best options for things to eat.
 Check out my other page with some suggestions for healthy snacks to bring.